 spp, responsible for "Dermo".
 The latter is responsible for massive mortalities of bivalves leading notably to the collapse of the oyster industry in Virginia, USA.
 Paradoxically, these organisms are easily detectable (at the sequence level) in lake environments but very little in marine environments.
 Thanks to the European BioMarKs programme, I was able to show that the diversity of these parasites in the marine environment was much greater than previously described.
 For a long time, they simply went unnoticed during environmental sequencing because these organisms seem to be located mainly in the sediment.
 Thus, this phylum now appears to be more complex and composed of many parasite species.

 Within the framework of the PARASED project, the main objective is now to elucidate the ecological role of this group of parasites, the Perkinsozoa, revealed by their genetic signatures.

-In this context the PARASED project will seek 1) to evaluate phylogeography of the whole Perkinsozoa lineage through two scales, 2) to identify the seasonal variability and abundance of the Perkinsozoa lineage, 3) to decipher the life cycle and host range of the Perkinsozoa and finally 4) to describe fundamental biological process involved during the parasitic association between the Perkinsozoa and their hosts.
+In this context, this project has four objectives: 1) to assess the phylogeography of Perkinsozoa on a global and local scale, 2) to identify their genetic variability and seasonal abundance, 3) to describe their life cycle and host spectra and finally 4) to describe the fundamental biological processes involved in the interaction between Perkinsozoa and their hosts

 [av_gallery ids='184092,184085,184081' style='thumbnails' preview_size='portfolio' crop_big_preview_thumbnail='avia-gallery-big-crop-thumb' thumb_size='portfolio' columns='3' imagelink='lightbox' lazyload='avia_lazyload' av_uid='' custom_class='' admin_preview_bg='']